Here are all the winners from the Grammys 2022 – rolling list

 Hiatus Kaiyote – ‘Mood Valiant’

-Lucky Daye – ‘Table For Two’
+Lucky Daye – ‘Table For Two’ – winner

 Terrace Martin, Robert Glasper, 9th Wonder & Kamasi Washington – ‘Dinner Party: Dessert’